 Use your car insurance for the big things and take care of smaller repairs yourself.
 So, even if the repair costs are just a bit more than your deductible, pay out of pocket instead of filing an auto insurance claim.
 This will keep a claim from going on your record and affecting your future car insurance rates.

-Drivers with multiple accidents (two or more within a three-year period) appear to auto insurance providers to pose more of a risk, and thus insurers file their rates with the state in a way that allows these types of drivers to be charged more to be insured.
+Drivers with multiple accidents (two or more within three years) appear to auto insurance providers to pose more of a risk, and thus insurers file their rates with the state in a way that allows these types of drivers to be charged more to be insured.
 Keeping accidents and claims to a minimum will help you obtain lower auto insurance rates.

-Luckily, you didn’t hit the hydrant so hard as to cause it to topple or lose water.
+If you damage a fire hydrant, the city or local jurisdiction could charge you for damages to the fire hydrant.
+You’ll face steep fines if you hit the hydrant so hard that it topples or loses water.
 Many water authorities will charge a driver for the water and the hydrant, which could quickly add up to thousands of dollars.

 Your property damage liability coverage will pay, up to your limits, for damages you do to other people’s property.
 So, if the hydrant was damaged and you receive a letter requesting compensation, you should contact your auto insurance company so that your property damage liability will cover it.